Please feel free to contact us if you have questions that are not addressed below.

 If the University Extension course that I need to graduate is full, what can I do?

-If you run into a situation in which a course you need to graduate is filled to capacity; you have the option of contacting the professor directly for approval to enter his/her course.
+If you run into a situation in which a course you need to graduate is filled to capacity; you have the option of contacting the professor directly for approval to enter their course.
 An email from the professor or a signed registration form is required by the University Enrollment Center to officially enroll you into the class.